 Sixth Form Uniform

-Sixth Formers are required to dress smartly and formally in a suit and be presentable at all times.
+Sixth Formers are required to dress smartly and be presentable at all times.

 For girls we expect:

 A tailored skirt of mid-length (not of stretch fabric) with a suit jacket

 A smart dress (non-stretch) of mid length with a suit jacket

 These may be worn with smart shoes or smart ankle boots.

 - No facial or visible body piercings, other than earrings which have a butterfly back, with a maximum of two in the lower earlobe

 - Hair dyed other than a completely natural colour is unacceptable.
 Hairstyles should be appropriate for a smart office environment and must not be extreme in style or length